 Adult learning is a life-long process that is largely self-directed and requires critical thinking and the ability to utilize conceptual knowledge and research.
 The educational setting should provide reinforcement of theoretical, ethical, and philosophical principles through regular repeated clinical experiences.
 Faculty welcome the responsibility to foster adult learning skills while supporting each student's need to maintain a personal life and a sense of humor.
 It is also our goal to foster students' potential for leadership and expansion of the knowledge evidence base to support midwifery practice.
 Preparing highly qualified nurse midwives ultimately promotes optimum health for parents and babies.
+The Program defines competence as: Demonstrating safe, beginning-level, NMW care in both knowledge and skill that reflects ACNM core competencies.
+This expectation includes demonstrating knowledge and skill in evidence based practice encompassing primary care of individuals seeking midwifery care and newborns as well as antepartum, intrapartum and postpartum care.
+Competence must be demonstrated in both the didactic and the clinical components in order to pass each course and progress to the next clinical course.

-Statement of Purpose of the Nurse-Midwifery Program
+Statement of Purpose of the Nurse-Midwiferv Program